 - The current operating system (Windows or Mac OS)

 - Office productivity suite: word processor, spreadsheet, Powerpoint, etc. (MS-Office)

 - Adobe products (Creative Suite and/or Acrobat)

-When new computers are provided by the college or the unit, the old out-of-warranty computers must revert to CTS for disposal.
+When new computers are provided by the college or the unit, the old out-of-warranty computers must revert to CTS for disposal and recycle.
 (Computers are classified as hazardous waste due to the lead, mercury, and heavy metals they contain.)